hassangamal/MovieTrailer/README.md

 #Source code :

-fresh_tomatoes.html - This is page of the movie listing page
+1-fresh_tomatoes.html - This is page of the movie listing page

 #Source files:

-entertainment_center.py
+1-entertainment_center.py

-fresh_tomatoes.py
+2-fresh_tomatoes.py

-media.py
+3-media.py

-data.py
+4-data.py

 #How to run the page?

-Open IDLE .
+1-Open IDLE .

-Choose the location of the downloaded file then choose entertainment_center.py then click open.
+2-Choose the location of the downloaded file then choose entertainment_center.py then click open.

-click F5
+3-click F5